boelle/VaillantCloud/README.md

 The country you registered your myVAILLANT account in.
 The list of options is limited to known supported countries.

-If a country is missing, please open an issue.

 ## Brand

 Brand of your HVAC equipment and app, pick Saunier Duval if you use the MiGo Link app.